 Now there is a backhanded compliment if I’ve ever seen one.
 I don’t think the author was being ironic, but it sure came out that way.
 And it corroborates my suspicions.

-Let’s imagine a world in which nutritional scientists actually pay attention to the growing mountain of studies showing that high-carbohydrate diets are bad and that low-carbohydrate diets do all the good things the readers of this blog know they do.
+Let’s imagine a world in which nutritional scientists actually pay attention to the growing mountain of studies showing high-carbohydrate diets are bad and low-carbohydrate diets do all the good things the readers of this blog know they do.
 Let’s imagine that these nutritional scientists make recommendations to the government to limit the advertising of carbohydrates in an effort to improve the health of the nation.
-Let’s imagine that people stores and restaurants started stocking and serving low-carb foods and that overweight people who were face down in the carbs were looked at with disdain.
+Let’s imagine people, stores, and restaurants started stocking and serving low-carb foods, and that overweight people who were face down in the carbs were looked at with disdain.
 And let’s imagine that when someone suffers a heart attack or is obese, everyone says, well, he/she deserves it because he/she was a carbaholic.

 If all this came to pass, public opinion would turn against high-carb consumption and my guess is that the obesity epidemic would end.

 But is this all a pipe dream?
 Could it really happen?
 Not while Bray and friends are around ignoring the scientific evidence and continuing to push carbs on us all.
 But if these guys ever shuffle on off, there is a chance.
-It’s happened before.
+It has happened before.

 If you watched TV at that time, it seemed that every show was sponsored by a cigarette company.
 It’s difficult to believe now how pervasive smoking and cigarette commercials were at that time.
 I’ve posted videos of a few of these commercials here and here.
 Everyone got into the act.
 Even the Beverly Hillbillies.